waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
-- **Systematic Debugging is Mandatory:** My previous brute-force method of fixing tools was a critical failure.
-I must use `run_code` with print statements and my `code_debugger_agent` to systematically diagnose issues before attempting a fix.
+- **Systematic Debugging is Mandatory:** I must use `run_code` with print statements and my `code_debugger_agent` to systematically diagnose issues before attempting a fix.
 Tool refinement is the highest priority.
 - **Falsify Your Beliefs:** I must actively try to disprove my own conclusions.
 My assumption that the Seafoam Islands cave was a single interconnected dungeon was a major case of confirmation bias.

 # II.
 Game Mechanics & Battle Intel